priscilla-takyi/ghana-shipping-port-analytics/README.md

 - Shipping trends over time
 - Comparison of import and export activity

-The project demonstrates an end-to-end workflow from raw data preparation and relational database design through SQL transformation and Power BI visualization.
+The project demonstrates an end-to-end analytics workflow, from raw data preparation and relational database design to SQL transformation, data modeling, visualization, and business insights.

 ---